 But where should you put your code that updates these configurations?
-Well, we have a brand new method on collection and TableView cells called updateConfiguration(using state:.
+Well, we have a brand-new method on collection and table view cells, called updateConfiguration(using state.

-This is a method for you to override in your cell subclass where you can put your code to configure the cell based on the state that's passed in.
+This is a method for you to override in your cell subclass, where you can put your code to configure the cell based on the state that's passed in.

 Remember, when you're using configurations, you don't need to worry about the old state.
-Just get a fresh configuration each time, set its properties, and apply it to your cell.
+Just get a fresh configuration each time, set its properties and apply it to your cell.

 Configurations work best when there's a single place in your code that handles setting them up and applying them to your cell.

 If you're using a custom cell subclass, this new method, updateConfiguration(using state, is the best place to do that.
 This method is also a great place to centralize any other setup or updates to your cell.

 For example, if you're using the new collection view list cell, you can use this method to update the tint color of your cell accessories for different states.

-And if you need to reconfigure your cell for any reason just call setNeedsUpdateConfiguration() to request an update.
+And if you need to reconfigure your cell for any reason, just call setNeedsUpdateConfiguration to request an update.

-Let's take a look at an example of how to use this method to setup our cell, and manually update configurations for different states.
+Let's take a look at an example of how to use this method to set up our cell and manually update configurations for different states.

-First, we'll get a fresh configuration by asking the cell for its default content configuration, and we'll immediately update that for the new state.
+First, we'll get a fresh configuration by asking the cell for its default content configuration.
+And we'll immediately update that for the new state.

-Next, we'll set the configuration's image and text for the item that our cell is displaying.
+Next, we'll set the configuration's image and text, for the item that our cell is displaying.

 And now we're ready to apply our customizations.
 Here, we're checking to see if the state is highlighted or selected, and if it is, we're setting the image and text colors to white.

 For any other states, we don't set the colors at all, which means we're using the configuration's default colors.

 Finally, we set our new configuration to the cell.
 And that's it.
-This method will get called again anytime the state changes and we'll apply a new configuration for the new state each time.
+This method will get called again any time the state changes and will apply a new configuration for the new state each time.

 So this is how you customize the content configuration's appearance for different states.
 We could similarly customize the background configuration here as well.

 Now in this example, we set different colors for the image and text in certain states.

 But there's another way to change the appearance of colors in different states using a new type called a color transformer.
 A color transformer takes in one color and returns a different color by modifying the original color in some way.

 For example, you might have a color transformer that returns a grayscale version of a color.

 So a color transformer is just a simple function.
-But color transformers are very powerful because you can produce many different variants from the same input color with different color transformers.
+But color transformers are very powerful, because you can produce many different variants from the same input color with different color transformers.

 This is how color transformers can be used to create different appearances for different states.
-Some of the default configurations for certain styles and states will have a preset color transformer in order to produce a specific appearance for that state.
+Some of the default configurations for certain styles and states will have a preset color transformer, in order to produce a specific appearance for that state.
 The color transformer combines with the input color to produce the resolved color that you actually see.

 Now that you understand how configurations can produce updated appearances for different states, let's cover some of the details that you need to know when using background and content configurations.

-Collection view list cells, tableview cells, and tableview headers and footers all setup a default background configuration automatically, based on the style of the containing list or table view.
+Collection view list cells, table view cells and table view headers and footers all set up a default background configuration automatically, based on the style of the containing list or table view.

 So typically, you won't need to do anything at all to get the background appearance you want.
-Now, content configurations work a little differently; instead of the cell automatically applying one by default, you can use the defaultContent Configuration method on the cell to get a fresh configuration based on the cell's style as you've seen in the earlier examples.
+Now, content configurations work a little differently.
+Instead of the cell automatically applying one by default, you can use the defaultContent Configuration method on the cell to get a fresh configuration based on the cell's style, as you've seen in the earlier examples.

-But for both background and content configurations you can easily request the default configuration for any style that you'd like by going directly to the UIBackgroundConfiguration and UIListContentConfiguration types.
+But for both background and content configurations, you can easily request the default configuration for any style that you'd like by going directly to the UIBackgroundConfiguration and UIListContentConfiguration types.
 Here you can see examples of how to do this for a sidebar style list cell.
 And there are similar methods for the other different styles of cells, headers and footers.

 How about we take a look at some of these different styles in action?
 Here we have a list of sticker categories.
 This list is currently configured with the sidebar appearance, so all of our cells have default background and content configurations that match that style.
 You can see the cells update their background and content appearance for different states as I interact with them.

-But this sidebar style is just one of the appearances that we can use for a collectionViewlist.
+But the sidebar style is just one of the appearances that we can use for our collection view list.